 The Dark Side Of Everest was a testimony-filled documentary that aired on National Geographic.
 It featured the story of Seaborn Beck Weathers, a climber who was left for dead three times during the 1996 Everest Disaster before being saved by an extraordinary effort his wife made to have a helicopter make a record-breaking landing to rescue him.
 Watch below or on YouTube.

-Mountain without Mercy: The Everest Story
+Mountain Without Mercy: The Everest Story

-Mountain Without Mercy: The Everest Story was a documentary episode that aired as part of ABC’s Turning Point series.
+Mountain Without Mercy: The Everest Story is a documentary episode that aired as part of ABC’s Turning Point series.
 It details some history of the mountain and the 1996 Everest Disaster, its victims and survivors.
 Watch below or on YouTube.

 Everest: Death Mountain (2003)